mitsuba-renderer/mitsuba3/docs/index.rst

 Citation
 --------

-When using Mitsuba 3 or Dr.Jit in academic projects, please cite:
+When using Mitsuba 3 in academic projects, please cite:

 .. code-block:: bibtex